 “Beauty is the illumination of your soul.”

 The characteristics of our skin are often connected to our unique constitution, but when we experience imbalances in our health, it is common to see changes in our skin as well.
-If you are unsure of your constitution, or which doshas are affecting your current state of health, the Ayurvedic Profile™ quiz is a quick and easy way to find out.
+If you are unsure of your constitution, or which doshas are affecting your current state of health, the Dosha Quiz is a quick and easy way to find out.

-- Vata-type skin tends to be dry, rough, itchy, thin, delicate, cracked, flakey, cold, and prone to wrinkles and premature aging.
-You will want to pamper your skin with gentle products and a gentle hand.
+Vata-type skin tends to be dry, rough, itchy, thin, delicate, cracked, flakey, cold, and prone to wrinkles and premature aging.

-- Pitta-type skin tends to be warm, moist, pink or flushed, sensitive, inflamed, sweaty, with a tendency to have moles, freckles, rashes, non-cystic acne, and is easily sunburned.
+Pitta-type skin tends to be warm, moist, pink or flushed, sensitive, and sweaty, with a tendency to have moles, freckles, or non-cystic acne, and it is easily sunburned.

-- Kapha-type skin tends to be heavy, thick, oily, white, moist, cool, soft, and smooth, and is prone to clogged pores and looking dull and puffy.
+Kapha-type skin tends to be heavy, thick, oily, pale, moist, cool, soft, and smooth, and is prone to clogged pores and an appearance of puffiness.

 When and How to Cleanse Your Skin

-- Vata-type skin can be pampered by cleansing with a paste made of 1 teaspoon of oatmeal or chickpea flour mixed with 1 teaspoon milk or cream and a little powdered rose petals or licorice.4 Gently massage the cleanser onto your face and rinse it off.
-Another way to cleanse dry vata skin is to gently massage sesame oil on your face, then apply a warm wet washcloth for a minute or two for a steam treatment, then pat dry.
+Make a paste made of 1 teaspoon of oatmeal or chickpea flour mixed with 1 teaspoon milk or cream and a little powdered rose petals or licorice.4 Gently massage the cleanser onto your face and rinse it off.
+Another way to cleanse dry vata skin is to massage sesame oil on your face, then apply a warm wet washcloth for a minute or two for a steam treatment, and gently pat dry.

-- Pitta-type skin benefits from combining 1 teaspoon chickpea flour with ¼ teaspoon of either powdered triphala, neem, or rose petals, and adding just enough water or lemon juice to make a paste.
+Combine 1 teaspoon chickpea flour with ¼ teaspoon of either powdered triphala, neem, or rose petals, and add just enough water or lemon juice to make a paste.
 Triphala is especially cleansing and balancing for oily and sensitive skin.
 Rinse off with room temperature or cool water and pat dry.

-- Kapha-type skin can be cleansed by applying a mixture of 1 teaspoon raw honey and ½ teaspoon lemon juice.
+Apply a mixture of 1 teaspoon raw honey and ½ teaspoon lemon juice.
 Honey retains moisture and supports all aspects of the skin biome,5 while lemon helps tone and cleanse the tissues.
 Rinse off with warm water and pat dry.

 Nourishing Your Skin

-- Vata-type skin is nourished by using a base of ghee, almond, or sesame oil with jasmine, rose, frankincense, or vetiver essential oil, which are all good for calming vata.6 You might also consider applying Beauty Balm as it is deeply nourishing for vata-type skin.
+Vata's dryness is nourished by using a base of ghee, almond, or sesame oil.
+Adding jasmine, rose, frankincense, or vetiver essential oil helps calm vata.6 You might also consider applying Beauty Balm as it is deeply nourishing for vata-type skin.

-- Pitta-type skin is nourished with cooling and nurturing ghee, coconut, or sunflower oil7 with geranium,8 rose, lavender,9 or vetiver essential oil added.
-Coconut oil is moisturizing,10 soothing, and cooling.
-If your skin is inflamed or occasionally has non-cystic acne, neem oil is a great oil to use as it is soothing to irritated and inflamed skin.11
+The heat of pitta is nourished with cooling oils like ghee, coconut, or sunflower oil7 with geranium,8 rose, lavender,9 or vetiver essential oil added.
+Coconut oil is especially moisturizing,10 soothing, and cooling.
+If your skin has redness or heat, or occasionally has non-cystic acne, using neem oil is a great way to soothe and cool the skin.11

-Since kapha can create congestion and stagnation, people with kapha-type skin benefit from a routine that is a bit more detoxifying and uplifting, using a base of sesame oil with lavender, neroli, or geranium essential oil.
+Since kapha can create congestion and stagnation, people with kapha-type skin benefit from a routine that is a bit more detoxifying and uplifting.
+Use a base of sunflower or sesame oil with lavender, neroli, or geranium essential oil.

 When to Exfoliate

-- For vata-type skin, very gently massage a combination of 1 tablespoon organic sugar and ½ teaspoon ginger powder.
-Or you can use 1 tablespoon ground oatmeal and ½ teaspoon of ground lavender flowers or rose petals (you can blend the oats and flowers in a blender or coffee/spice grinder), along with one teaspoon organic sugar and enough water to make a paste.
+Combine 1 tablespoon ground oatmeal and ½ teaspoon of ground lavender flowers or rose petals (you can blend the oats and flowers in a blender or coffee grinder), along with one teaspoon organic sugar and enough water to make a paste.
 Gently work the paste into the skin, then rinse off with warm water.
 Oatmeal is soothing and hydrating.

-- Pitta-type skin benefits from a combination of 1 tablespoon organic sugar and ½ teaspoon coriander powder mixed with enough water to make a paste.
-Massage the paste into your face and rinse off with cool water.
+For a cooling and soothing exfoliant, combine 1 tablespoon organic sugar and ½ teaspoon coriander powder, then mix with enough water to make a paste.
+Gently massage the paste into your face and rinse off with cool water.

-- For kapha-type skin, make a mixture of 1 tablespoon organic sugar and ½ teaspoon cardamom or ginger powder combined with enough water to make a paste.
+Make a mixture of 1 tablespoon organic sugar and ½ teaspoon cardamom or ginger powder combined with enough water to make a paste.
 You can also make a simple mixture of 1 tablespoon cornmeal and 1 teaspoon honey.
-Massage into the face and rinse off with warm water.
+Massage into your skin and rinse off with warm water.

 Weekly Face Masks

-Another ritual is to use a face mask about once each week.
+Another radiance-enhancing ritual is to use a face mask about once each week.
 Masks can help pull impurities out of the skin, tighten the pores, and encourage a silky, glowing complexion.12

-- A lovely soothing face mask for vata-type skin is to combine 2 tablespoons chickpea flour with 1–2 tablespoons mashed ripe avocado.
+Make a lovely soothing face mask for vata-type skin by combining 2 tablespoons chickpea flour with 1–2 tablespoons mashed ripe avocado.
 Both chickpea flour and avocado are richly nourishing.
 Apply to your skin and leave on for 15–20 minutes, then rinse off with warm water.

 For a simple and soothing treatment that pitta will love, apply a mask of pure raw honey.
 Leave on for 15 minutes, then rinse off with cool water.
-You can also add a teaspoon of kaolin clay for its drawing properties.
+You can also add a teaspoon of kaolin clay for its cleansing and drawing properties.

-- For kapha-type skin, mix 1 tablespoon honey with 1 tablespoon yogurt.
-Leave on for 15–20 minutes and rinse off with warm water.
+For a luxurious kapha-balancing mask, mix 1 tablespoon honey with 1 tablespoon plain yogurt.
+Leave on your skin for 15–20 minutes, then rinse off with warm water.

 Notes for All Skin Types

 As you continue on your journey, remember that beauty ultimately comes from a calm mind and a loving heart.
 Remember to smile a lot, nourish yourself, and live your life in a way that brings you joy.